wp-plugins/revisionary/readme.txt

 == Changelog ==

+= 1.0 - 30 Dec 2009 =
+* Feature : Use Blog Title and Admin Email as from address in revision notices, instead of "WordPress <wordpress@>"
+* BugFix : Revision Approval / Publication Notices used p=ID link instead of normal post permalink
+* Compat : Display workaround instructions for FolioPress conflict with visual revision display

 **1.0.RC1 - 12 Dec 2009**
 Initial release.
 Feature Changes and Bug Fixes are vs. Pending Revisions function in Role Scoper 1.0.8